The Myth of Clay Pot Heaters – Do They Work?

 Clay pot heater causes fire and evacuation of 50 people, Source: Derbyshire Fire and Rescue Service/PA

-Fire chiefs in the UK are warning people not to use these heaters because they can catch fire?
-There is even a case were 50 people had to be evacuated from a housing complex after a clay pot heater caught fire.
+Fire chiefs in the UK are warning people not to use these heaters because they can catch fire.
+There is even a case where 50 people had to be evacuated from a housing complex after a clay pot heater caught fire.

 I have not seen any good explanation as to why these heaters would catch fire.
-Some say the wax melts and forms a pool of wax which can then burn.
-So I guess if the candles were not in a suitable tray this might cause the fire.
-Most of these heaters use a terracotta tray which should work fine.
-The picture above shows the one that caused the above mentioned fire.
-The tray had a lot of candles and may have gotten too hot, cracked, leaking out burning molten wax?
+Some say the wax melts and forms a pool of wax, which can then burn.
+So I guess if the candles were not in a suitable tray, this might cause the fire.
+Most of these heaters use a terracotta tray, which should work fine.
+The picture above shows the one that caused the above-mentioned fire.
+The tray had a lot of candles and may have gotten too hot, cracked, and leaked out burning molten wax?
 Or it might have cracked when water was poured on it to put the fire out?

 In any event, since the heater does not work, there is really no reason to take a chance.